When Is Ivy Day 2022?

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 - Ivy Day is when all Ivy League schools release their first-year admission decisions.

-Keep reading to learn more about what Ivy Day entails and why this year's Ivy Day has been scheduled for April instead of March.
+Keep reading to learn more about what Ivy Day entails and when it is for 2022.

 What Is Ivy Day?